 No matter what other factors are in play, though, the more a person drinks, the higher his or her tolerance will be.
 Thus, the more drinks it will take to become intoxicated.
 Repeated drinking episodes can lead to very little functional impairment, even after consuming large amounts of alcohol.

 To tell if your loved one has a high tolerance for alcohol, watch their behaviors after drinking.
-As an example, a 155-pound male will take about three drinks to become “tipsy.”
-If he don’t show any signs of intoxication at that point, then he may have a high level of alcohol tolerance.
+If they don’t show any signs of intoxication at that point, then they may have a high level of alcohol tolerance.

 Experiencing Alcohol Withdrawal Symptoms